ansible/awx/docs/receptor_mesh.md

 > NOTE: The word "node" corresponds to entries in the `Instance` database model, or the `/api/v2/instances/` endpoint, and is a machine participating in the cluster / mesh.

+The unified jobs API reports `controller_node` and `execution_node` fields.
+The execution node is where the job runs, and the controller node interfaces between the job and server functions.

+Before a job can start, the controller node prepares the `private_data_dir` needed for the job to run.
+Next, the controller node sends the data via `ansible-runner`'s `transmit`, and connects to the output stream with `process`.
+For details on these commands, see the [ansible-runner docs on remote execution](https://ansible-runner.readthedocs.io/en/latest/remote_jobs.html).

+On the other side, the execution node runs the job under `ansible-runner worker`.

 ### Split of Control Plane versus Execution Plane

-Instances in the control plane run persistent AWX services (like the web server, task dispatcher, etc.), project updates, and management jobs.

-Hybrid instances in the control plane may also run user-space jobs.
+Instances in the **control plane** run persistent AWX services (like the web server, task dispatcher, etc.), project updates, and management jobs.
+Instances in the **execution plane** run user-space jobs.

-The task manager logic will not send user-space jobs to control-only nodes.
+The task manager logic will not send user-space jobs to **control-only** nodes.

-The unified jobs API reports `controller_node` and `execution_node` fields.
-The execution node is where the job runs.
-The controller node prepares the `private_data_dir` for the job, and processes the receptor output stream.
+In the inventory definition, the user can set a flag to designate this node type.

+**Execution-only** nodes have a minimal set of software requirements needed to participate in the receptor mesh and run jobs under ansible-runner with podman isolation.
+These _only_ run user-space jobs, and may be geographically separated (with high latency) from the control plane.
+They may not even have a direct connection to the cluster, and use other receptor **hop** nodes to communicate.

+**Hybrid** (control & execution nodes) are instances in the control plane that are allowed to run user-space jobs.

 #### Receptor Configuration Work Type